NicolaLovo/GoogleCloudNotes/ch2-google-cloud-fundamentals/storage-database.md

 ## Filestore

-Managed NFS file server
+Fully managed NFS server.
+Acts like a drive that VMs and GKE nodes can mount

 NFSv3 compliant
 Store data from running applications, VM instances and Kubernetes clusters

-Allow multiple instances to access the same data
+Allow multiple instances to access the same data, but **not the same file at the same time** (for that use Cloud Storage)

+> [!IMPORTANT]
+> Filestore is regional only, not global.

 ## Persistent Disks